 5. Live courageously.
 Find the mental strength to accept new challenges without regards to the fear that may lie beneath.
 Live with great expectations about what your life can become and accomplish.

 6. Develop self-confidence.
 A confident person feels better about themselves, stands up taller, and smiles more.
 A confident person does not follow the crowd or try to become someone else.
 A confident person focuses on their achievements and anticipates their next opportunity in life with excitement.
+And if you’re struggling with this now, there’s always time to learn how to be more confident.

 7. Embrace your weaknesses.
 There are no perfect people in this world.
 We all have struggles and weaknesses.
 I have found that one of the best ways to identify with others is in our weakness.
 When we admit that we need help, we are finally ready to interact with others on a truly valuable level.